 - 2. On the recording panel, click the Select capture area button. - 3.
-Select the part of the screen that you want to record: - Click and drag on the screen to select the capture area. - To record a window or a window panel, hover your mouse pointer over it and click once a frame appears around it. - To record the full screen, click on any empty space.
+Select the part of the screen that you want to record: - Click and drag on the screen to select the capture area. - To record a window or a window panel, hover your mouse pointer over it and click once a frame appears around it. - To record the full screen, click the full screen button.